McCartneyAC/Back_of_the_Envelope/README.md

     * ~set "1 IV" and "2 IV" plots to be a logical when `length(indevars) == 1{} else if length(indevars == 2{} else NULL`~
   * ~marginal effects plot~
   * ~Added Variable Plots.~ Make sure to deal with issue of missing data with AV plots (and residuals above for that matter)
+* `estimatr` redo of all models, including a fixed-effects absorption.
   * triple-check that cluster standard errors and robust standard errors are properly specified.
 * ~`Fast = TRUE` toggle for `psych::describe()` so nerds can see skew/kurtosis.~
 * ~missing data error messages~ lol get rekt.
 * Available Models Matrix